 In a crisis, the first thing to go is often the electricity.
 Most of us have electric stoves, which becomes quite a cooking crisis during an emergency!
 Personally, I don’t really care for most ready-made meals, so a working stove is essential for me at all times!

-If you find yourself without a traditional stove, whether during an emergency or while camping, prepare yourself by stocking one or more of these alternative fuel sources.
+If you find yourself without a traditional stove, whether during an emergency or while camping, prepare yourself by stocking one or more alternative fuel sources.

 Alternative Cooking Methods: Build a Rocket Stove